 We’re a young team, we’re really passionate and driven and we have high expectations.
 We don’t sit around and talk about the good old days on Fleet Street – we live and breathe the changes happening in the media right now.
-How Instagram can be used to find stories, how changes in technology impact the content we produce and how Snapchat influences how we shoot video content.
+How Instagram can be used to find stories, how changes in technology impact the content we produce and how TikTok influences how we shoot video content.

 So what makes us different?